-As the bandwidth is restricted, simultaneous internet use has an adverse effect on the general internet speed.
+As the bandwidth via C-band is limited when Starlink fails or the data volume is used, simultaneous internet use has an adverse effect on the general internet speed.
 The current bandwidth of 128 kbit/s will in no way allow "jerk free" surfing and downloading as it would on land.